leejunhoo-ship-da/pub/SG/privacy_policy.md

 ## (5) Technical Measures against Hackers

-To prevent the loss, destruction of, or damage to personal data caused by hackers or computer viruses, the Company has installed security software that has regular updates and monitoring.
+To prevent the loss, destruction of, or damage to personal data caused by hackers, the Company has installed security software that has regular updates and monitoring.
 In addition, the Company has also installed a system in off-limits areas for technical/physical monitoring and blocking.
 Furthermore, the Company also provides network traffic monitoring and the detection of any attempts to, for example, make illegal changes to information.

 The Company takes physical and technical safeguards to secure the information we collect.
 However, please note that although the Company takes reasonable steps to protect your information, no website, Internet transmission, computer system, or wireless connection is completely secured.